pollingerMaxi/old_data/Readme.markdown

 - Adcase.io can be implemented with standard DFP tags (light version), full new modern dfp tags (full version) or even **no tags** (for real).

 &nbsp;
-- This is not an official Google product, and it is also not officially supported by Google.

-&nbsp;
 * [Adcase.io](https://github.com/Adcase/adcase.js/wiki/home)
 * [Light version](https://github.com/Adcase/adcase.js/wiki/Light-version)
 * [Full Version](https://github.com/Adcase/adcase.js/wiki/Full-version)